anbarief/matplotlib-ex/README.md

 ### Matplotlib Gallery

 This repository contains (non-easy) examples of Matplotlib generated plots, animations, and applications (will mostly in mathematics and applied mathematics area).
-The examples here are not intended for beginners, although beginners might understand them.

 ___